 UMConnect Recording Archive Strategies

 This document examines ways of copying UMConnect presentation recordings off the umconnect server and how to use the media in different ways.
 A UMConnect recording is many small content files that make up the whole package.
-In result, there is not a streamlined approach.
+As a result, there is not a streamlined approach.
 To translate the files, two basic strategies are recommended:

 The technique for downloading the package of files that make a Adobe Connect recording is referenced further in the Deep Dive documents below.